SOMBORO/somboro.github.io/README.md

 ## Hello World !
-My name is Bernard SOMBORO et my github is github.com/SOMBORO/
+My name is Bernard SOMBORO and my github is github.com/SOMBORO/